Amanda has managed her hemorrhoids with home remedies for two decades.

 Traveling can make it much more difficult to maintain balance.
-Eating out, eating at different times of day and eating different foods can wreck havoc with hemorrhoids.
+Eating out, eating at different times of day, and eating different foods can wreak havoc with hemorrhoids.
 Here are some travel hacks to help maintain balance:

 - Look for pineapple.
 Pineapple breaks down other foods in your gut and helps maintain regularity.
 Look for it on salad bars in restaurants, order it on your pizza, or purchase small cans of pineapple juice to take with you.

 - Take papaya pills.
 These little pills are chewable and easy to carry with you.
 Take them after meals, as they contain enzymes that help break down your food.

 - Buy prunes in individually wrapped packages.
 Throw some in your purse or coat pocket and eat them as snacks throughout the day.

 - Try to limit bread, pasta, dehydrating beverages, and anything else you have found to be constipating.
 Note that certain cheeses are more constipating than others.
 Eat more salad and fruit.

 - Increase water.
 It can be hard to get enough water when you are traveling.
 You are also more likely to get dehydrated.
 Buy bottled water that you can carry with you.
 Too much plain water can flush out beneficial electrolytes.
 To add flavor and nutrients to your water, consider adding lemon or stuff a tea bag in the bottle.
 Try to buy tea bags that do not have a string or tag, or cut them off before putting them in the bottle.
 Chamomile, lemon balm, or hibiscus tea bags make flavorful water.

 - If you have trouble with loose stools, foods like dried banana chips, crackers, and cheese sticks are easy to take with you.
 Look for jello or tapioca pudding on salad bars.
 Cut back on fluid intake.